Oamaru events LTD are the organisers and promoters of the Alps2Ocean Ultra

 Red flashing light - for night stage 2 x water bottles (minimum of 750mls each)

 Food - A minimum of 2200 calories per day must be carried by unsupported runners.
 You must have a minimum of 15400 calories at the start of the race (this will be checked).

 Supported runners - will also have to take the minimum amount of 2200 calories per day.
 (Your food and non-compulsory daily items, which includes sleeping bag and mat will be transferred by the ultra team - Your total weight allowance at the start of the race is 16kg

 Supported runners Gear Bag - This bag may not be any bigger than 75cm long,45cm wide and 45cm high.
 This may change in the August news letter.

 Supported runners backpack - must be big enough to carry all mandatory gear, daily food and drink.
 Must be big enough to carry extra clothing and food for long stage.

-Supported runners do not have to take their sleeping bag and mat with then on any stage - BUT - we strongly recommend that you do on the long stage to have a sleep at the intermediate point of the long stage if running on time.
+Supported runners do not have to take their sleeping bag and mat with then on any stage.
+They may wish to take them on the long stage to have a sleep at the intermediate point of the long stage if running on time.